views-platform/docs/ODRs/process_002_versioning_conventions.md

 ---

 ## Decision
-The project will adopt the Semantic Versioning (SemVer) convention, using the format x.x.x.
+All projects and packages inside the views-platform organization (e.g `views-platform-core` and `views-stepshifter`) will adopt the Semantic Versioning (SemVer) convention, using the format x.x.x.

 The versioning format `x.y.z` will be used, where: